kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_2.md

 Jenkins
 --------------------------------------------------------------------------------------------------------
-7. Have you worked on commit based job in jenkins? what settings you need to do in jenkins and github to setup commit based job?
+7. Have you worked on commit based job in jenkins? what settings you need to do in jenkins and github to setup commit based job?------webhooks
-8. you want to create 50 freestyle jobs with same configurations, but only change is job name. how would you achieve the same?
+8. you want to create 50 freestyle jobs with same configurations, but only change is job name. how would you achieve the same?--------groovy script
 9. How can you copy job from your local jenkins instance to other local jenkins instance?

 Unix and Shell scripting